Coen Lab - Research

 3 - Microtubule dynamics during growth and division

-Jordi Chan - email in collaboration with Scott Grandison and Paul Southam
+Jordi Chan - email in collaboration with Paul Southam and Jake Newman

 Microtubules are highly dynamic subcellular filaments that adopt different patterns of alignment during growth, division and differentiation.
 During growth, microtubules are found in close association with the plasma-membrane where they are needed to guide the movement of cellulose synthase to generate appropriate wall architectures.
 Like animal cells, microtubules are required for chromosome segregation during cell division via the spindle apparatus.
 However, unlike animal cells, plant microtubules bunch up at the onset of mitosis to form a cortical ring, known as the pre-prophase band (PPB), which is involved in determining the future plane of cell division.
 Since plant cells within tissues are immobilised by their own walls and can only respond to cellular and environmental cues by altering their directions of growth and division planes, microtubules are indispensible elements of plant morphogenesis.